rbpollock/labboNetwork/docs/.templates/imetacolony.md

-# Meta Colony (`IMetaColony`)
+# Meta Labbo (`IMetaLabbo`)

-The Meta Colony is a special colony which controls the Colony Network.
+The Meta Labbo is a special colony which controls the Labbo Network.
 This colony has access to a number of special functions used to manage various parameters of the network.